BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Introduction

-{\bf 4)} We implement \algName on a simulation testbed and evaluate its performance extensively using both real and synthetic data traces.
-Using trace-based simulations, we compare \algName with both baseline and state-of-the-art algorithms used in \VAts~\cite{ozcinar2017viewport}, \PDash~\cite{xie2017360probdash}, \SalVR~\cite{wang2022salientvr},Flare \cite{qian2018flare}, and Pano \cite{guan2019pano}.
-Our results show that \algName achieves a QoE that is better than the best alternative by average $13.6\%$ over 14 real network profiles (Figure~\ref{fig:network_QoE_bitrate}) and $30.3\%$ over multiple videos and 12 different head position probability distributions (Figure~\ref{fig:prob_QoE_bitrate}). {\bf 5)} Finally, we consider two extensions to \algName that are relevant in specific real-world situations~\cite{spiteri2019theory}.
-While \algName exhibits impressive performance in terms of achieving high QoE, average playing bitrate, and rebuffering ratio, there is additional room to improve the QoE by adding heuristics on top of the basic design of \algName.
-Toward this, we improve \algName by including minimizing fluctuations in the bitrate of rendered segments or ensuring swift responses to network conditions.
-To address these areas and enhance the practical performance of \algName, we propose two innovative heuristics: \hrPL, and \hrREP, each targeting specific drawbacks of the original algorithm.
-Our experimental results reveal substantial enhancements achieved by two heuristics.
-Specifically, \hrPL reduces reaction time by up to $67.8\%$, and \hrREP significantly improves both playing bitrate and reaction time by $91.2\%$ and $80.0\%$ respectively, especially when coupled with short-term head position predictions.
-These heuristics provide highly efficient and practical solutions, surpassing the performance of the original algorithm.
+{\bf 6)} Finally, we explore two extensions to \algName, addressing specific real-world scenarios~\cite{spiteri2019theory}.
+While \algName already demonstrates impressive QoE, average bitrate, and rebuffering performance, further enhancements can be achieved by introducing heuristics on top of its core design.
+We introduce \hrPL and \hrREP, each targeting specific limitations of the original algorithm.
+Our experiments show \hrPL reduces reaction time by up to $67.8\%,$ while \hrREP enhances both playing bitrate and reaction time by $91.2\%$ and $80.0\%,$ particularly when combined with short-term head position predictions.
+These heuristics offer efficient and practical solutions, surpassing the original algorithm's performance.